dubslaff/FeatCause/README.md

-# Causality in Configurable Software Systems
+# Feature Causality

 This is the repository of FeatCause, a prototypical implementation of the algorithms described in the ICSE'22 paper

 *Causality in Configurable Software Systems* by Clemens Dubslaff, Kallistos Weis, Christel Baier, and Sven Apel.

 The preprint of this paper is available at [ArXiv](https://arxiv.org/abs/2201.07280).

+Compared to the version used in this paper, the implementation has been extended with methods to reason about uncertainties in effect sets.

 ## Directory structure
 The supplementary material to reproduce our findings from the evaluation is organized in the following three main directories: